ramirogavagnin/ATM-Simulator/README.md

-# ATM-Simulator
+# ATM-Simulation

-_An ATM Simulator built with JavaScript, HTML and CSS._
+_An ATM Simulation program built with JavaScript, HTML and CSS._